tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

 *It does the same as Gerard.
 Despite its enjoyment, it is clear that the pain is taking a toll on it.
-This is evidenced by it staggering back upon freeing its hand.*
+This is evidenced by it staggering back upon freeing its hand.
+While Gerard is still fearful, he does sound slightly more confident.*

 &#x200B;

 &#x200B;

-**Gerard:** “I’ll do whatever it takes.”
+**Gerard:** “How's that?
+I’ll do whatever it takes.”

 &#x200B;

 &#x200B;

 *Ludus stares down at its finger stubs and then back at him.*

+&#x200B;

+&#x200B;

+We were starting to have hope that Gerard may win after all.
+Too bad that is one of those things that has a way of turning to dread on a dime.

 &#x200B;